rdammkoehler/roman_numeral_calculator/README.md

 * Assume check is installed in the traditional location /usr/local/lib

-* Assume make, gcc, splint, gcov, and checkmk are all installed as well
+* Assume make, gcc, splint, gcov, valgrind and checkmk are all installed as well

 * Assume pkg-config is installed too!